“I did not go all the way,” Hurley said. “I stopped myself.”

 The only saving grace from the opening proceedings was the defensive intensity brought by both teams.
 UConn itself was sloppy with the ball in the opening minutes, a testament to Villanova’s stingy guard play led by Mark Armstrong.
 Still, the Huskies launched a 13-6 run over the final 5:57 of the initial frame, thus establishing the aforementioned halftime margin, and never looked back from there.
 Yet again, Spencer was the gift that kept giving for the Huskies, supplying two three-pointers during that stretch and bringing a full array of head fakes and pump fakes to fool the Wildcat defense.

 Unlike Tuesday night at Creighton, when he was held in check with six points, Spencer got better as the game went on.
-His expertly crafted and-1 on an up-and-under layup extended the Huskies’ lead to 45-37, which he soon followed with another three and second conventional 3-point play to get the UConn lead to 11 at the 10:19 mark, inspirinh even more life in an already electric Gampel Pavilion crowd.
+His expertly crafted and-1 on an up-and-under layup extended the Huskies’ lead to 45-37, which he soon followed with another three and second conventional 3-point play to get the UConn lead to 11 at the 10:19 mark, inspiring even more life in an already electric Gampel Pavilion crowd.

 Hurley described Spencer as being in a foul mood the whole week following Tuesday’s loss at Creighton.
 On Saturday, he rose from the shadows of defeat with 25 points, tying a season high he set against Mississippi Valley State in the third game of the season.